Slate: Description

-Slate is a fine-grained metamorphic rock that shows no obvious compositional layering, but can easily be split into thin slabs and plates.
+Slate is a fine-grained, metamorphic rock that shows no obvious compositional layering but can easily be split into thin slabs and plates.
 It is usually formed by low-grade regional metamorphism of mudrock.
 This mild degree of metamorphism produces a rock in which the individual mineral crystals remain microscopic in size, producing a characteristic slaty cleavage in which fresh cleavage surfaces appear dull.
-This is in contrast to the silky cleaved surfaces of phyllite, which is the next higher grade of metamorphic rock derived from mudstone.
+This is in contrast to the silky cleaved surfaces of phyllite, which is the next-higher grade of metamorphic rock derived from mudstone.
 The direction of cleavage is independent of any sedimentary structures in the original mudrock, reflecting instead the direction of regional compression.

 Slaty cleavage is continuous, meaning that the individual cleavage planes are too closely spaced to be discernible in hand samples.
 The texture of the slate is totally dominated by these pervasive cleavage planes.
-Under the microscope, the slate is found to consist of very thin lenses of quartz and feldspar (QF-domains) separated by layers of mica (M-domains).
-These are typically less than 100 microns thick.
+Under a microscope, the slate is found to consist of very thin lenses of quartz and feldspar (QF-domains) separated by layers of mica (M-domains).
+These are typically less than 100 μm (micron) thick.
+Because slate was formed in low heat and pressure, compared to most other metamorphic rocks, some fossils can be found in slate; sometimes even microscopic remains of delicate organisms can be found in slate.

 The process of conversion of mudrock to slate involves a loss of up to 50% of the volume of the mudrock as it is compacted.
-Grains of platy minerals, such as clay minerals, are rotated to form parallel layers perpendicular to the direction of compaction, which begins to impart cleavage to the rock.
+Grains of platy minerals, such as clay minerals, are rotated to form parallel layers perpendicular to the direction of compaction, which begin to impart cleavage to the rock.
 Slaty cleavage is fully developed as the clay minerals begin to be converted to chlorite and mica.
 Organic carbon in the rock is converted to graphite.

-Slate is mainly composed of the minerals quartz, illite, and chlorite, which account for up to 95% of the composition of the slate.
+Slate is mainly composed of the minerals quartz, illite, and chlorite, which account for up to 95% of its composition.
 The most important accessory minerals are iron oxides (such as hematite and magnetite), iron sulfides (such as pyrite), and carbonate minerals.
 Feldspar may be present as albite or, less commonly, orthoclase.
-Occasionally, as in the purple slates of North Wales, ferrous (iron(II)) reduction spheres form around iron nuclei, leaving a light green spotted texture.
-These spheres are sometimes deformed by a subsequent applied stress field to ovoids, which appear as ellipses when viewed on a cleavage plane of the specimen.
-However, there is evidence that reduced spots may also form after deformation and acquire an elliptical shape from preferential infiltration along the cleavage direction, so caution is required in using reduction ellipsoids to estimate deformation.
+Occasionally, as in the purple slates of North Wales, ferrous (iron(II)) reduction spheres form around iron nuclei, leaving a light-green, spotted texture.
+These spheres are sometimes deformed by a subsequent applied stress field into ovoids, which appear as ellipses when viewed on a cleavage plane of the specimen.
+However, some evidence shows that reduced spots may also form after deformation and acquire an elliptical shape from preferential infiltration along the cleavage direction, so caution is required in using reduction ellipsoids to estimate deformation.